jonpaul108/LC_intermediate/02-Intermediate-Prompts/01-Intermediate-Intro/01-Intermediate-Intro.md

 ## Scope of Sections

 Each section connects with the others.
 The titles are not comprehensive to the content contained within each problem set.
-For example, 'Data Structurs' will have problems that test and require understanding of strings, numbers, etc, not just objects and arrays.
+For example, 'Data Structures' will have problems that test and require understanding of strings, numbers, etc, not just objects and arrays.
 ######
 The difficulty generally grows each lesson as the student journeys deeper into the given prompts.
 By the end of the lessons, the student can expect to face harder questions challenging their problem solving skills.